 Questions?
 Call Academic Programs at 801-585-9963 or use our online form.

-Note: This class meets August 14-18 from 8 am- 5 pm (there will be a lunch break).
-Students are required to attend each class session.
+Note: This class meets IN PERSON in HPR N the week prior to the semester, Monday - Friday August 11-15 from 8 am- 5 pm (there will be a lunch break), PLUS September 9 from 6 - 8 PM via CANVAS.
+Students are required to attend each class session IN PERSON.
 In addition to time spent in the classroom, students will also be required to complete additional online lectures. assignments, or exams.
 Reading and/or assignments may be due prior to the first day of class, please check with instructor or refer to the class syllabus on the class schedule.
 Please email academic@continue.utah.edu with questions.
-To determine the last day to drop this miscellaneous course, see http://registrar.utah.edu/handbook/miscellaneous.php The course fee covers all required textbooks and course materials at a reduced cost.
-Students may request to opt out here: https://portal.verba.io/utah/login
+To determine the last day to drop this miscellaneous course, see http://registrar.utah.edu/handbook/miscellaneous.php

 Questions?
 Call Academic Programs at 801-585-9963 or use our online form.